noidexe/Enjin-Coin-Documentation/docs/cloud_platform.md

 ## __“All documents included here are to be considered Work-in-Progress whose contents update on a frequent basis.
 Do NOT download or copy ANY of the files here.
 You are entirely responsible for any and all losses (ETH, ENJ, productivity, etc) that result from failing to heed this warning.”__

-# Cloud Platform Introduction
+# Trusted Cloud Introduction

-The Cloud Platform is the main backend service of ENJ that connects your game to the Ethereum network.
-The TP acts as a hub, gathering requests from clients and game servers, interacting with the smart contracts on Ethereum, and returning data back to your game.
+The Trusted Cloud is the main backend service of ENJ that connects your game to the Ethereum network.
+The TC acts as a hub, gathering requests from clients and game servers, interacting with the smart contracts on Ethereum, and returning data back to your game.
 It also manages the link between your users game account (i.e. SteamID, XBox Live Id, etc), and their blockchain identity (i.e. currently linked wallet address).

+The main way to interface with our service is to use GraphQL, either via API or interactively using a console like GraphiQL.
+If you are unfamiliar with GraphQL, check out [this introduction](https://graphql.org/learn/) to get started using the language.

-There are two separate TP servers, Testnet and Mainnet.
+There are two separate TC servers, Testnet and Mainnet.

 Testnet is a development version of the mainnet, where you can easily obtain fake Ethereum and Enjin Coin to test your items in a safe, simulated environment without using real cryptocurrency.

 Mainnet is the real deal.
-You are using real Ethereum and Enjin Coin, so transactions here cost real cryptocurrency.
+You are using real Ethereum and EnjinCoin, so transactions here cost real cryptocurrency.
 You should be very comfortable with your implementation on testnet before doing anything substantial on mainnet.

-You can use the following GraphiQL browser interface to interact with the Cloud Platform:
+You can use the following GraphiQL browser interface to interact with the Trusted Cloud:

-* **Kovan Cloud Platform (GraphiQL):** [https://kovan.cloud.enjin.io/graphiql](https://kovan.cloud.enjin.io/graphiql)
+* **Kovan Trusted Cloud (GraphiQL):** [https://kovan.cloud.enjin.io/graphiql](https://kovan.cloud.enjin.io/graphiql)

 ## Browsing the Schema
 On the right-side there should be a documentation panel to expand and browse for all the requests and parameters you can use.
+See [here](https://graphql.org/learn/queries/) for documentation on Queries and Mutations.
+Queries are requests for information from the server, where Mutations are requests that modify server side data.

 ## Making a Request
-On the (top) left panel, you would enter in your request to be made to the TP.
+On the (top) left panel, you would enter in your request to be made to the TC.
 Press the “Play” button at the top to submit that request, and you will receive a response on the right panel, sometimes a notification will appear in your dev wallet to sign a transaction depending on the request made.

 ## Creating Your User

-You can create a user account directly in GraphiQL with the following mutation:
+  If you have not already signed up, you can create a user account directly in GraphiQL with the following mutation:

 ```
 mutation createNewUser{
   CreateEnjinUser (